kavia-common/video-upload-platform-6838-6847/README.md

 # video-upload-platform-6838-6847

-This project contains a FastAPI backend for uploading video files (up to 500MB) and storing them in the `/upload` directory.
+This project contains a FastAPI backend for uploading video files (up to 500MB) and storing them in the `./upload` directory by default.

 - Backend path: `video_upload_backend/`
 - Run instructions and detailed docs: see `video_upload_backend/README.md`